View your child's medical records and schedule appointments through our secure, online portal, day or night.

-Helping Kids Reach a Healthy Weight
+The Importance of a Healthy Weight

-Being at a healthy weight is good for the entire family!
 When kids with diabetes reach and maintain a healthy weight, they feel better and have more energy.
 Their diabetes symptoms decrease and their blood sugar levels are better controlled.
 They also may be less likely to develop complications from diabetes, like heart disease.

 Your emotional support is an important part of helping your child get to a healthy weight.
 Overweight kids can have low self-esteem or feel guilty.
 Try to stay positive and talk about being "healthy" rather than use terms like "fat" or "thin."
 Help your child understand that all healthy people need to actively manage their weight — even you.

 And remember that kids pick up on parental attitudes and actions about weight and eating — after all, you buy the food and cook the meals.
-By buying healthy foods and cooking nutritious meals, you'll provide the tools your child needs to get to a healthy weight.
+By buying healthy foods and cooking nutritious meals, you provide the tools your child needs to get to a healthy weight.

-Reaching and maintaining a healthy weight can be a challenge for some kids and teens, just as it can be for adults.
 Here are some common problems to watch for and discuss with your doctor:

 - Sneaking snacks.
-Kids or teens may sneak extras of the candy or sweets they're supposed to eat in moderation, which can elevate blood sugar levels.
+Kids or teens may sneak extras of the candy or sweets they're supposed to eat in moderation, which can raise blood sugar levels.
 Parents may respond by giving the child higher doses of insulin.
 This cycle can lead to excessive weight gain.
 Be sure your child understands why it's important to follow the meal plan, and ask questions if your child's blood sugar levels seem unexplainably high.